manueme/ray-tracing-research/README.md

 ### Optix (only required for to run the denoiser app)

-Install Optix 7.2 from the [NVIDIA Developer page](https://developer.nvidia.com/designworks/optix/download), you will probably need an NVIDIA developer account for this.
+Install **Optix 3.0** from the [NVIDIA Developer page](https://developer.nvidia.com/designworks/optix/download), you will probably need an NVIDIA developer account for this.

 #### Linux

-By default the **Find OptiX** will look for `OPTIX_PATH` as an environment variable with the installation path or into _"~/NVIDIA-OptiX-SDK-7.2.0-linux64"_.
+By default the **Find OptiX** will look for `OPTIX_PATH` as an environment variable with the installation path or into _"~/NVIDIA-OptiX-SDK-3.0.0-linux64"_.
 You can change the path defined in `cmake/FindOptiX.cmake`.

 #### Windows

-By default the **Find OptiX** will look for `OPTIX_PATH` as an environment variable with the installation path or into "_C:/ProgramData/NVIDIA Corporation/OptiX SDK 7.2.0"_, Optix should be installed there by default, if not, you can change the path defined in `cmake/FindOptiX.cmake`.
+By default the **Find OptiX** will look for `OPTIX_PATH` as an environment variable with the installation path or into "_C:/ProgramData/NVIDIA Corporation/OptiX SDK 3.0.0"_, Optix should be installed there by default, if not, you can change the path defined in `cmake/FindOptiX.cmake`.

 ## Assets